-Since 1952, the University of North Texas Greek Life community has been a viable and integral part of campus life.
-With four councils consisting of 40+ fraternities and sororities, our Greek Life community offers a unique and lifelong involvement experience.
-Membership in a Fraternity or Sorority can be one of the most significant experiences for a college student.
-The value of Greek Life for students who choose to participate is the melding of almost every segment of the campus community into one cohesive program.
+Since 1952, the University of North Texas Fraternity and Sorority community has been a viable and integral part of campus life.
+With four councils consisting of 40+ fraternities and sororities, our fraternity and sorority community offers a unique and lifelong involvement experience.
+Membership in a fraternity or sorority can be one of the most significant experiences for a college student.
+The value of fraternity and sorority life for students who choose to participate is the melding of almost every segment of the campus community into one cohesive program.
 Fraternities and sororities promote the experience of self-governance, leadership development, academic achievement, community service, social opportunities, and friendship.

-"On behalf of all the Greek Life organizations at the University of North Texas, the Interfraternity Council, National Pan-Hellenic Council, Panhellenic Council, and Multicultural Greek Council do not support racism or exclusion in any way.
-We are a diverse Greek Life community based upon the same four pillars of scholarship, service, leadership, and brotherhood/sisterhood.
-We are truly saddened by the events that have taken place in other Greek communities, and while we do not believe this is a reflection upon the Greek Life community here at North Texas, we do recognize the issues of racism and the consequences it brings.
+"On behalf of all the fraternity and sorority life organizations at the University of North Texas, the Interfraternity Council, National Pan-Hellenic Council, Panhellenic Council, and Multicultural Greek Council do not support racism or exclusion in any way.
+We are a diverse fraternity and sorority life community based upon the same four pillars of scholarship, service, leadership, and brotherhood/sisterhood.
+We are truly saddened by the events that have taken place in other Greek communities, and while we do not believe this is a reflection upon the fraternity and sorority life community here at North Texas, we do recognize the issues of racism and the consequences it brings.
 Thus, we are even more committed to creating a more unified and welcoming community."

 Interfraternity Council President